 Below are links to some of the forums that my services or products are mentioned in.
-I haven't kept up with these in some time, and you will likely find new ones out there.
-If you want me to comment on ones that are not mentioned here let me know.
-The forums are a great way for guys to share opinions and ideas, and although you can't believe everything you read on a forum and the intent and rules are often twisted to gain commercial advantage, they are still a good idea.
-To support their intent, I do not solicit my customers to cheerlead for me, nor do I try to control what my customers or others say about my services and products- however I do take my liberty to comment on threads and posts from time to time on this page to provide clarification or an explanation to those that are looking for that, and to share threads that are related to what I offer, so that anyone interested can get to it easily from here.
+Newer posts are found at my own forum, but you must be registered to see them.
+The forums are a great way for guys to share opinions and ideas, and although you can't believe everything you read on a forum, they are still a good idea.
+To support their intent, I do not solicit my customers to cheerlead for me, nor do I try to control what my customers or others say about my services and products- however I do take my liberty to comment on threads and posts from time to time to provide clarification or an explanation for those that are looking for that.

 "For the Allison, Trans-Tuner appears to do a modified GM calibration, and only locks in the top gears initially.
 Lower gear locks are additional programming/cost, and he doesn't include the TPS in his package - you need to source one."

 I actually offer an Allison Medium Duty system.
 There are a couple different options on the TPS and rather than pay retail myself for an Allison TPS and mark it up another 30%, I point my customers to good vendors and allow them to get them on their own.
 Other options I can provide and make $20.00 on them for my trouble.